slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Diploma Price and Reimbursement Amount in SLON Nominal

-Different countries have varying teacher salaries, leading to variations in the diploma cost and the number of SLON each student should receive.
-Table 8 shows these indicators calculated in USD, while Table 9 presents them in SLON using the previously calculated SLON value of approximately 0.01 USD.
+Countries have varying teacher salaries, leading to variations in the diploma cost and the number of SLON each student should receive.
+Table 8 shows these indicators calculated in USD.
+In contrast, Table 9 presents them in SLON using the previously estimated SLON value of approximately 0.01 USD.

 **Table 9**